Erik Ugland

 Why Marquette

-The University’s emphasis on cura personalis, community service, student-faculty interaction and the exploration of new ideas.
+The University’s emphasis on cura personalis, community service, student-faculty interaction and ethics-focused learning.